websanco/liferay-learn/docs/dxp/latest/en/building-applications/objects/understanding-object-integrations/headless-framework-integration.md

 ## Object GraphQL APIs

 With the GraphQL APIs, you can both query and mutate Object data.
-Use Liferay's Graph*i*QL IDE  to search Object schemas, draft queries, run requests, and more.
+All APIs for custom Objects are listed under `c` in Liferay's GraphQL schema.
+You can use Liferay's integrated Graph*i*QL IDE to search Object schemas, draft queries, run requests, and more.
+To access it, go to Liferay's API Explorer at `[server]:[port]/o/api` (e.g., `localhost:8080/o/api`) and click *GraphQL*.

 ![Use Liferay's GraphiQL explorer to search Object schemas and run your requests.](./headless-framework-integration/images/02.png)